All posts by Joseph Coulter

 Right now, in the cosmos, a courtship is underway between two very unlikely lovers.
 One is the king of all there is.
 He is literally the King of the Cosmos.
 The other is a foolish and stubborn individual who is largely unaware of her lover’s interest, or even his existence.
 She is wandering around trying to make the best of her life in a confusing and dangerous world.

-The king who seeks her love has provided a path, a gate, a portal, leading directly to his side.
+The king who seeks her love has provided a path, a gate, a portal, an invitation, leading directly to his side.
 He is ardently hoping that she will pass through that portal and step inside, so that he can woo her and win her love and take her to himself.

 He is Jesus, the Son of God.